Doboo/Node-RED-SFE/README.md

  MySFEApp --noload
  ```

-Note: If you did not develop a flow, before building (skipping `--develop`) - the ``noload`` run mode, is the default, and in effect - you have built a portable Node RED executable.
+Note: If you did not develop a flow, before building (skipping `npm run develop`) - the `noload` run mode, is the default, and in effect - you have built a portable Node RED executable.

  ## Autoload a web interface.
 If you include a file of `AUTOLOAD` - along side your SFE, after the SFE has started